DrMSAbdullahi/GenPath-PPH/README.md

 ### Visualization

-- **Persistence Diagrams and Barcodes**: All persistence diagrams and persistence barcodes were plotted using the 'plot_persistence_diagram' and 'plot_persistence_barcode' functions from the 'Gudhi' library in Python.
+- **Persistence Diagrams and Barcodes**: The persistence diagrams and persistence barcodes were plotted using the 'plot_persistence_diagram' and 'plot_persistence_barcode' functions from the 'Gudhi' library in Python.

-- **Betti Curves**: We demonstrated the Betti curves using our own defined functions.

-- **Permutation Test Plots**: We employed the `seaborn.kdeplot` function from the Seaborn data visualization package for generating KDE (Kernel Density Estimation) plots of our permutation distributions.
-This allowed us to visualize the density estimators for our permutation distributions.
+- Custom plotting functions were created using the `seaborn` and 'matplotlib.pyplot' and 'mpl_toolkits.mplot3d' libraries to generate additional plots.

 ## Permutation Test

-A two-tailed statistical permutation test was performed using Python (version 3.10.7) and the Benjamini–Hochberg correction method was adopted for multiple testing using 'statsmodels' package (version 0.13.5).
-The False Discovery Rate (FDR) threshold was set to less than 0.05 throughout.
+All permutation tests were performed using Python (version 3.12.6) and the Benjamini–Hochberg correction method was applied for multiple testing using 'statsmodels' package (version 0.13.5).
+The False Discovery Rate (FDR) threshold was set to $< 0.05$ throughout.

 ## License